habibmasuro/electrum-nvc-server/HOWTO.md

     $ sudo sed -i '$a ulimit -n 16384' /root/.bashrc

-Also make sure the bitcoin user can actually increase the ulimit by allowing it accordingly in /etc/security/limits.conf
+Also make sure the novacoin user can actually increase the ulimit by allowing it accordingly in /etc/security/limits.conf

 While most bugs are fixed in this regard electrum server may leak some memory and it's good practice to